kirbysayshi/js13k-2020/README.md

 There is a lot of GC happening in firefox.
 Not sure why, actually.
 Maybe I just needed to restart Firefox...

 Spent forever figuring out a "camera".
 The player needs to be able to explore independent of the actual bounds of the canvas.
 Solution: invert the y axis in the canvas via `scale`, track a camera position value, and translate the canvas to the camera center.
 This means that 0, 0 when drawn is equivalent to 50, 50 in viewport units.
 It was also unclear if there could be just _one_ function that converted a viewport unit into pixels: it had to be two.
 One for position-less values (aka a width of a box) and another for camera-aware values (converting to absolute positions on the canvas).
 Adding to the confusion was the leftover screen shake system from js13k-2019.
 I removed it.

+## 2020-08-31

+Converted all rendering to use a basic camera projection!
+We're back at day 2 or so, but now the player can move around the world freely.
+Even got text working too.